-There is no paid leave time to participate as a volunteer as these volunteers receive compensation from the federal government as a special employee.
-However,I a state employee may use vacation or personal time while performing this volunteer work.I
+There is no paid leave time to be a volunteer as these volunteers receive compensation from the federal government as a special employee.
+However, state employees may use vacation or personal time to volunteer.

 Executive Department employees may qualify for paid leave time to attend a funeral of certain family members.

 - Upon the passing of an eligible family member, Executive department employees may qualify for 1 to 7 paid work days for mourning and attending services.
 These days are separate from vacation, personal, and sick days.

 - Employees should refer to their collective bargaining agreement (union contract) or Red Book for details on eligible family members, associated length of leave, and documentation requirements (if any)